RickStrahl/WestWindWebConnection-Documentation/West-Wind-Web-Connection/Licensing.md

 ### Full Developer Software and License
-A full Web Connection Developer License ships with a **one Developer License and one Server Runtime License**, so a single developer can both build and deploy one or more applications **on a single physical or virtual Windows server**.
-The full developer license also comes with the source code for the FoxPro bits of the framework required to build your application into a self-contained executable you can deploy to facilitate debugging and extending the existing functionality.
+A full Web Connection Developer License ships with a **one Developer License and one Server Runtime License**, so a single developer can both build and deploy one or more applications.
+Development can be done on any machine or machines as long as a single developer is using the license, and a deployed application can be installed **on a single physical or virtual Windows server**.

+The full developer license also comes with the source code for the FoxPro bits of the framework required to **build your application into a self-contained FoxPro executable** you can deploy to your server.
+The source code also facilitates debugging and extending the existing functionality during development.

-For this reason, **at least one developer license is required** before runtime licenses can be applied.
-The single developer/server license counts towards the license counts, so it effectively counts as 2 licenses but specifically tied to 1 developer and 1 server installation.
+Because Source Code is included in the Developer License only **at least one developer license is required** before additional runtime licenses can be applied.

+> Effectively the single developer/server license counts as 2 licenses that are specifically tied to 1 developer and 1 server installation.

 ### Developer Runtime Licensing
 If you have multiple developers on your team, **each of the developers requires a separate Web Connection license**.
 You can either use additional full developer licenses (which include one dev and one server license each), or you can use one runtime license and apply it to a developer instead of a machine (see below).
 If you have multiple developers on your team each developer on the team needs either a full developer license or a license count of one of the runtime license packs.

 In general, any more than 2 developers or 2 deployed installations warrants purchase of a Runtime License for savings.
+2 developers are better served with 2 developer licenses.

 ### Server Runtime Licensing: Per Windows Instance
-Web Connection Server Licenses are associated with a **Windows Instance** which  means either:
+Web Connection Server Runtime Licenses are directly associated with a **Windows Instance**.

+> For every physical or virtual Windows instance you deploy Web Connection on, you also need a Web Connection Runtime license.**

+A Windows instance means either:

+* **A Bare Metal Server**
-* A bare metal server running Windows on hardware directly
+Running Windows Server (or Client on internal networks) on hardware directly

+* **A Virtual Machine**
-* A Virtual Machine running a virtual instance of Windows on Hyper-V, Virtual Box, Docker etc.
+Running a virtual instance of Windows on Hyper-V, Virtual Box, Docker or a VPS Hosting service like Azure, AWS, Vultr, Hetzner, Digital Ocean etc.

 > Regardless of physical or virtual instance, each Windows installation requires a separate Web Connection runtime license.
 >
-> **Simplified: For every Windows license, you also need a Web Connection license.**

 #### Multiple Sites per Windows Instance are allowed
 On that physical or virtual instance, you can however run as many Web sites or Domains as you wish.
 As long as you stay on a single Windows instance, no additional licenses are needed.
 This means you can host many Web sites running IIS on a single server.
 Only additional **physical or virtual** machines, whether for production, load balancing, staging or testing require an additional license each.